Update (June 22, 2020):

 All forms, payments, and receipts will be processed and delivered virtually.

 You are required to wear a non-medical mask (cloth masks are acceptable) when entering the suite and when in the common areas.
+If you have a health condition that poses a safety risk when wearing a mask, please let us know.
 Your psychologist will also wear a mask upon greeting you and when in common areas.
 Due to the minimum of 6 feet/2 metres possible in all therapy rooms, masks are optional.
 However, please let your psychologist know if it is your preference that masks continue to be worn.

 If needed, individual packets of tissues will be provided.